A good campfire breakfast can set the tone for your entire day. Not many folks have time though, or don’t feel creative in the morning.

 There’s one tool that should be in every campfire chef’s toolbox: an oven mitt.
 A silicone-based oven mitt is heat resistant up to around 500 degrees.
 They won’t melt over the fire, and they do wonders when it comes to protecting you from the heat of the flames or coals.

-- Get a Better Grip: constructed of durable silicone, mitts are slip resistant, helping you to get the best grip while you...
+- Get a Better Grip: constructed of durable silicone, extra long mitts are slip resistant, helping you to get the best...

 - Heat Resistant and Waterproof: mitts offer maximum protection from high temperatures of up to 484 degrees Fahrenheit;...